• EBG | Summit

 🔍 Limited Multi-Tier Visibility

-📊 Top Challenges Identified
+📊 Top Challenges Shared

-• Difficulty translating insights into action
+• Difficulty translating risk signals into actionable insights.

-💡 Digital Transformation Ongoing
+💡 Digital Transformation In Motion

 Speaker Highlights